 8: Wildlife Corridor

-Hedgerows mimic edge habitat but can be designed to pass muster for residential landscape aesthetics.
+Hedgerows mimic edge habitat and can be designed for residential landscape aesthetics.

-While your hedgerows are getting established, you might consider adding birdhouses, bird feeders, and bird baths to begin attracting new residents.
+While a hedgerow is getting established, you might consider adding birdhouses, bird feeders, and bird baths to begin attracting new residents.

 9: Beneficial Insects & Pollinators

 Hedgerows can support a diversity of insect species.
 If you’d like to see more beneficial insects patrolling your garden or more pollinators coming in for a visit, a hedgerow can do more than a wildflower planting all by itself.

 That’s because mixed hedgerows consist of trees, shrubs, and ground covers in addition to herbs and wildflowers, all of which flower and fruit at different times and provide a variety of options for pollen, nectar, food, and shelter.